specollective/specollective.org/src/pages/index.md

 templateKey: index-page
 title: Sustainable Progress and Equality Collective
 image: /img/home-jumbotron.jpg
+heading: Our Mission
-heading: Sharing Knowledge.
+subheading: Sharing Knowledge.
 Building Communities.
-subheading: Support sustainable farming while enjoying a cup
 mainpitch:
-  title: Why Kaldi
+  title: Our Vision
   description: >
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans